Camilla Grey, Strategist

 As Facebook continues to grow and expand, so the limits of the brand are stretched and extended.
 With so many new applications to consider, and an ever increasing list of partners to brief and guide, Facebook needed to update their brand guidelines and draw a line in the sand for what was ‘Facebook’ and what wasn’t.
 I worked with creative director, Marian Chiao, to assess Facebook’s existing brand assets and define guidelines for everything including tone of voice, moving image, photography, illustration, colour palette and emojis.
 Don’t forget the emojis.

 Marian and I regularly collaborate under our virtual studio, Work We Do.
-Contact me to find out more.
+Together, we've since gone on to work with the Facebook brand team on a variety of projects.
+Contact me to find out more about our transatlantic approach.

 Marvel App — nurturing a content culture